aisingapore/ai-practitioner-handbook/book/2-proj-mgmt-tech-lead/translate-technical-jargon.md

 ## 1. Know your audience

 Learn about your audience.
 Find out what their knowledge is on the subject matter beforehand so that you can tailor the information to their needs.
 During early engagements, it is better to communicate at a level below what you reasonably expect them to know, while being careful not to dumb it down too much such as to cause offence.
 When in doubt, you could always let them know “If this is something you already know, let us know and we can skip to the next section.”
 Additionally, if the level of understanding is different between participants, it would be helpful to target the "least technical person" and while  pre-empting the rest of the audience to "bear with me if you already know some of this information".
-Do continually observe the stakeholder’s gestures, facial expressions and body language to ensure everyone is on the same page.
+Do continually observe the stakeholder’s gestures, facial expressions and body language to ensure everyone is following along.

 ## 2. Reduce or Eliminate Tech Jargon